Satyagraha

 Mahatma Gandhi leading the famous 1930 Salt March, a notable example of satyagraha.

-Satyāgraha (from सत्याग्रह; satya: "truth", āgraha: "insistence" or "holding firmly to"), or "holding firmly to truth",' or "truth force", is a particular form of nonviolent resistance or civil resistance.
+Satyāgraha, or "truth force", is a particular form of nonviolent resistance or civil resistance.
 Someone who practises satyagraha is a satyagrahi.

 The term satyagraha was coined and developed by Mahatma Gandhi (1869–1948) as early as 1919.

 Gandhi practised satyagraha as part of the Indian independence movement and also during his earlier struggles in South Africa for Indian rights.
 Satyagraha theory influenced Martin Luther King Jr.'s and James Bevel's campaigns during the Civil Rights Movement in the United States, as well as Nelson Mandela's struggle against apartheid in South Africa and many other social-justice and similar movements.

 Principles

 Gandhi envisioned satyagraha as not only a tactic to be used in acute political struggle but as a universal solvent for injustice and harm.